pine forest background

 You should also understand that even if your loved one owned property solely in his or her name, you may still avoid the probate process if that property was worth under a certain amount.
 Michigan law states that after funeral and burial costs are paid, and if the value of the gross estate is less than $15,000, the remainder of the estate may be given directly to the surviving spouse or heirs.
 Additionally, if the decedent’s estate is only large enough to cover the cost of the decedent’s final illness and funeral, the homestead allowance, the family allowance, and certain other expenses, the remainder of the decedent’s estate may be given, by the probate court, to the surviving spouse or heirs.

-Contact Our Michigan Estate Administration Attorneys
+Contact a Michigan Estate Administration Attorney

 There is nothing more upsetting than losing a loved one, and if you are someone who now has to go through the estate administration process on your loved one’s behalf, we are here to help.
-We know that now, things may seem confusing, however, it is our job to shed some light on the situation and guide you through every step of the legal process going forward.
+We know that now, things may seem confusing; however, it is our job to shed some light on the situation and guide you through every step of the legal process going forward.
 If you have any additional questions or are ready to get started, please do not hesitate to contact Collis, Griffor & Hendra today.